etiennebacher/jarl/docs/config.md

 Select some rules by default.

-This has the same capabilities as `--select-rules`, so it is possible to pass rule names and names of groups of rules:
+This has the same capabilities as `--select`, so it is possible to pass rule names and names of groups of rules:

 ```toml
 [lint]